-We use the data set of 95 monthly firm characteristics used in ?.
-The data base was downloaded from Dacheng Xiu's homepage (https://dachxiu.chicagobooth.edu/download/datashare. zip).
-Stock returns come from CRSP.
-Our sample spans from January 1973 until June 2019 (574 months).
+We use the dataset of 95 monthly firm characteristics utilized in Gu et al. (2020).
+The database was downloaded from Dacheng Xiu's homepage (https://dachxiu.chicagobooth.edu/download/datashare.zip).
+Stock returns are sourced from CRSP.
+Our sample spans from January 1970 to June 2019 (a total of 594 months).